 This two-year academic program gives you:

-- clinical practice at both Fletcher Allen Health Care (Burlington's Level I teaching hospital) and Northwestern Medical Center (a Level II trauma center located nearby)
+- Clinical practice at both University of Vermont Medical Center (Burlington's Level I teaching hospital) and Northwestern Medical Center (a Level II trauma center located nearby)

 - 1,600 clinical hours in 21 months